Waiting List FAQs

 Is there a preference given to DeKalb County residents

 Yes.
 The HADC gives preference to residents who live in DeKalb County over those who do not.
 For example, if you live out of state and are #1 on the Waiting List, you will not be offered housing before someone who is already a resident of DeKalb County.
-If you move to or begin working in DeKalb County, make sure you update your application through the applicant portal to receive the preference.
+If you move to DeKalb County, make sure you update your application through the applicant portal to receive the preference.

 Will I receive preference for a voucher if I am homeless, a veteran, disabled, or elderly?